lonnieezell/Bonfire/bonfire/docs/coding_conventions.md

 # Coding Conventions

 To the extent possible, code should follow the [PHP-FIG PSR-2 Coding Style Guide](http://www.php-fig.org/psr/psr-2/).
+Documentation of files, classes, methods/functions, and properties/variables should follow the [proposed PSR-5 PHPDoc standards](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md).

 Due to the use of CodeIgniter 2.x (and for backwards compatibility), strict adherence to PSR-2 is not always possible.
 For example, most classes are not namespaced, most class names are not in StudlyCaps format, and many method names are not in camelCaps format.
 Fully namespaced, StudlyCaps classes may not be loadable by the CodeIgniter loader, so how a class is to be used must be taken into consideration when following the coding style guide.